-In contrast to studies by Kamide, Scheepers, and Altmann (2003), information about thematic role-relations between the sentential arguments was not provided by case-marking in the linguistic input prior to the second noun phrase.
+In contrast to studies by Kamide, Scheepers, and Altmann (2003), information about thematic role-relations between the sentential arguments was not provided by the linguistic input prior to the second noun phrase in the first two experiments presented in this article.
+Sentences in our experiments were always initially structurally and role ambiguous.
 We ensured further that stereotypical relationships were absent from our materials.
 The relation between agents and actions (princess-washing), between agents and patients (princess-pirate), and between actions and patients (washing-pirate) were kept non-stereotypical.
 The absence of typical noun-verb relationships, and the presence of depicted actions that established thematic role-relations in the immediate visual context, crucially differentiates our experiments from previous studies by Altmann and Kamide (1999), Kamide, Altmann, and Haywood (2003), and Kamide, Scheepers, and Altmann (2003).
-In their experiments, the scene contained only objects, and thematic role-assignment was enabled through stereo-typical and selectional knowledge derived from the utterance.
+In their experiments, the scene contained only objects, and thematic roleassignment was enabled through stereotypical and selectional knowledge derived from the utterance.
 In our experiments, in contrast, thematic role-information was provided by the scene events alone.
 Early disambiguation and role-assignment would only be possible through the combined influence of sentence and the immediate visual context determining a character's role.
-The depicted actions differentiate between the event in which the princess is an agent (princess-washing-pirate) as described by SVO sentences, and the event in which she is a patient (fencer-painting-princess) as described by OVS sentences (see Fig. 1a, Table 1 (1a) and (1b)).
+The depicted actions differentiate between the event in which the princess is an agent (princesswashing-pirate) as described by SVO sentences, and the event in which she is a patient (fencerpainting-princess) as described by OVS sentences (see Fig. 1a, Table 1 (1a) and (1b)).
 Once the verb is encountered, the depicted actions that are necessary to establish role-relations between agents and patients in the events could be accessed.